“Put your shoes away please, honey,” I said to my three year old.

-It wasn’t a lot to ask – he was literally standing next to the box where the offending shoes belonged.
+It wasn’t a lot to ask – he was literally standing next to the box where the shoes belonged.

 I looked down at him; that furrowed brow and those little folded arms and knew I needed to be creative.